 Ben Lomond Historic Site & Old Rose Garden

-Built in 1837 and a prime example of Federal style architecture, this house sits within five miles of the site of the First and Second Battles of Manassas.
+Built in 1832 and a prime example of Federal style architecture, this house sits within two miles of the site of the First and Second Battles of Manassas.
+The walls bear authentic signatures of Union soldiers.
+The Confederate Army used it as a hospital following the First Battle of Manassas.
+Inspired by a French garden, this 5,200 sq. […]

 Beatty Cramer House